 There really is something for everyone at the National Show Caves: three naturally created ancient caves to explore deep in the ground, an Iron Age Village complete with stone circles, a Shire Horse Centre, Mr Morgan’s Farm complete with a talking sheep dog [!], and one of the largest dinosaur parks in the world with life-size models of the most terrifying and graceful reptiles to ever walk the earth.

-Adventure days out in Pembrokeshire
+Adventure days out

 Whether you’re an adrenaline junkie or simply looking for some family fun, this group of fanatical outdoor enthusiasts know the best parts of the Pembrokeshire cliffs to scramble around.
 So explore the coastline at sea level with rock hopping, adventure swimming, cliff jumping, scramble climbing and more.